dudeperf3ct/dudeperf3ct.github.io/_posts/2019-02-22-Power-of-Transfer-Learning-in-NLP.md

 **Task**

-<span class='blue'>Coreference resolution is the task of finding all expressions that refer to the same entity in a text.</span>
+<span class='red'>Coreference resolution is the task of finding all expressions that refer to the same entity in a text.</span>

 For e.g. The trophy would not fit in the brown suitcase because it was too big (small).
 What was too big (small)?